 💡 Principles for Sustainable Learning

-- Practice in public - Share learnings through blogs, talks, or open source
+- Practice in public: Share learnings through writing, talks, or open source